 Obviously we will update you quickly if there is any non-payment of rent, as we know people will be particularly sensitive to any rent problems in the coming weeks.

-Provided there were no reference queries when the tenant started, the process would be on the day after the second monthly rent payment is missed you could make a claim which, if accepted, would pay the outstanding rent.
+Provided there were no reference queries when the tenant started, the process would be on the day after the second monthly rent payment is missed we could make a claim which, if accepted, would pay the outstanding rent.
 Our policy does not have an excess.

 In any event, given interest rates are so low, it is unlikely this mortgage holiday would save you the equivalent of the loss of rent.